Driver crashes into concrete barrier while driving drunk, injuring three kids, police say - NewsBreak

 RELATED LOCAL CHANNELS

-Police seek new leads in 2009 cold case of man shot inside Northeast Side apartment
+Police seek information in 1999 cold case of man shot, killed outside house party on West Side

-SAN ANTONIO – Police are in search of new leads that would help them solve a 13-year-old murder.
-The San Antonio Police Department responded to a shooting call around 3:30 p.m. on Sept.
-24, 2009 at a home off Maverick Bluff near Wetmore Road on the Northeast Side.
-Police...
+SAN ANTONIO – The San Antonio Police Department and Crime Stoppers are still searching for the suspect(s) responsible for a shooting that killed a man outside a West Side home 23 years ago.
+According to police, Steve Palafos was shot and killed on August 8, 1999, outside a party...

 KSAT 12